 Sometimes the keywords themselves tell you the user intent.
 If your keyword is let’s say about an SEO checklist, make sure to include a checklist on that post.
 It’s as simple as that.

 Once you understand what user intent is for your keyword, you should start optimizing your content I’m in accordance with that.
 This can either be done by creating fresh content or improving your already existing content.
 Some of the steps involved in this phase are: deleting dead weight pages, changing the font, expanding the post to include more subtopics and more information, including the year of the post.

 Yes, you heard us right.
 By including the year, you can improve the organic traffic significantly.
 For instance, if you wish to write a post about the best curry restaurants of Texas, you should add to the title tag, “ top curry restaurants of Texas in 2019”.
 In fact, you should include “2019” in the introduction and few times in content as well.

 3. UX signals optimization

 This is the tricky part.
 Users will leave if your content is optimized in accordance with user intent but your website isn’t.
 If your site isn’t impressive, users will leave no matter how amazingly flawless your content is.
 And that’s why the optimization of UX signals is important.
 This can be done by focusing on:

 - Dwell Time

-An engaging 3 minute video is enough for you to reach the minimum dwell Time.
-Other things that help are – adding table of contents, using short introductions, including lots of examples, H2&H3 subheadings and short paragraphs band sentences.
+An engaging 3-minute video is enough for you to reach the minimum dwell time.
+Other things that help are – adding a table of contents, using short introductions, including lots of examples, H2&H3 subheadings, and short paragraphs band sentences.

 We hope that Why Unified Reviews of the skyscraper technique 2.0 is efficient and effective in getting you the desired organic traffic and help boost the traffic.